fbpx

 Day 5 - Darwin

-Day 6 - Litchfield National Park / Darwin
+Day 6 - Litchfield National Park to Darwin

-Rise bright and early, have breakfast and drive towards Kakadu National Park this morning.
-Covering an enormous 20,000 sq km, the park is a world of its own.
-Stop for at the Mamukala Wetlands (and see if you can spot the wetland birds, then drive on to Ubirr, one of Kakadu's rock art gems, where you’ll learn more about the local First Nations history and stories from your leader.
-Later in the afternoon hop aboard a cruise up the East Alligator River (despite the name, you won’t see any alligators – this is crocodile country) and take in the wonderful pristine wilderness of this World Heritage landscape.
-You’ll be joined by an Aboriginal guide who’ll provide a unique insight on the cultural significance of the landscape, the local mythology, and the plants and animals that live there.
-You'll also have the chance to disembark on the Arnhem Land side of the river.
-After, continue to your Kakadu accommodation for an included dinner with your group.
+This morning drive towards Kakadu National Park – covering an enormous 20,000 sq km, the park is a world of its own.
+Along the way, stop at the Mamukala Wetlands and see if you can spot the wetland birds, before continuing to Ubirr – one of Kakadu's rock art gems, where you’ll learn more about the local First Nations history and hear stories from your leader.
+This afternoon, hop aboard a cruise up the East Alligator River (despite the name, you won’t see any alligators – this is crocodile country) and take in the surrounding wilderness of this UNESCO World Heritage landscape.
+As you float along the river, hear about the cultural significance of the landscape, and the plants and animals that live here from an Aboriginal guide.
+Later, travel to your accommodation in Kakadu.
+Tonight, join your group for dinner to celebrate the last night of your trip through Australia’s Top End.

 Trip Dates